-Actual expenditures exceeded final appropriations in the current year by \$84,892, \$30,615, and \$32,100, in the Food Service Special Revenue Fund, Community Service Special Revenue Fund, and Debt Service Fund, respectively.
-These variances were funded by revenues in excess of budget and available fund balance.
+Actual expenditures exceeded final budgeted appropriations for fiscal 2023 by \$482,764 in the General Fund, by \$73,009 in the Food Service Special Revenue Fund, by \$3,336 in the Community Service Special Revenue Fund, and by \$950 in the Debt Service Fund.
+These variances were funded by revenues and other financing sources in excess of budget and available fund balance.